Cool and creamy? You’ve never had pasta like this!

 Step 3 – Cook Seafood

-When the pasta is almost done cooking, place the olive oil in a large skillet over medium heat.
+When the pasta is almost done cooking, place the olive oil in a large frying pan over medium heat.

 Once the oil is hot, add the garlic and cook 30 seconds or until fragrant, stirring occasionally.
 Don’t let the garlic brown or burn, as this will add a bitter flavor to the dish.